pypeit/PypeIt/doc/tutorials/lris_howto.rst

 .. note::

+        **The following is only for multi-slit datasets.
+For long-slit observations, the user can skip this step.**

         Pypeit is able to incorporate slitmask information in the reduction routine, (similarly to how it is done for Keck/DEIMOS observations).
         However, unlike DEIMOS, LRIS slitmask information is not included in the raw data,